The Citrix SD-WAN appliances perform deep packet inspection (DPI) to identify and classify applications using the following techniques:

 Minimum software requirements for HDX information virtual channel:

-A version of the Citrix Workspace app (or its predecessor, Citrix Receiver) that supports the HDX information virtual channel, CTXNSAP.
-Look for HDX Insight with NSAP VC in the Citrix Workspace app Feature Matrix.
+A version of the Citrix Workspace app (or its predecessor, Citrix Receiver) that supports multi-stream ICA and the HDX Insights information virtual channel, CTXNSAP.
+Look for HDX Insight with NSAP VC and Multiport/Multi-stream ICA in the Citrix Workspace app Feature Matrix.
 See the currently supported release versions at HDX Insights.

 Once classified, ICA application can be used in application rules and to view application statistics similar to other classified applications.